code4recovery/spec/README.md

 `image` is an optional url that should point to an image representing the location.
 We recommend an image of the building's facade.
 Ideally this is a JPG image 1080px wide by 540px tall.

 `types` is an optional array of standardized meeting types.
 See the types section below.

+`formatted_address` either this or the address / city / state / postal_code / country combination are required.

 `address`, `city`, `state`, `postal_code`, and `country` are all optional strings, but together they must form an address that Google can identify. `address` and `city` are suggested.
 Take special care to strip extra information from the address, such as 'upstairs' or 'around back,' since this is the primary cause of geocoding problems.
 (That information belongs in the `notes` field.)
 Intersections are usually ok, but approximate addresses, such as only a city or route, do not have enough precision to be useful.